pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 ```

 Following this pattern ensures that common inspection and profiling tooling can parse and analyze the invocations.
 We also use these tools to derive symbols for pseudo-functions rendered as part of snapshot tests.

+When implementing or reviewing this compiler path, the key property to preserve
+is: **Every Elm argument of a full application must become a sibling entry in
+the root env list, immediately after the env-functions list.** If a trace shows
+the compiler first assembling a separate root-level args list and then pairing
+that list with the env-functions list, that would be the older nested shape and
+would not satisfy this convention.

 ### Composition of the Environment Functions List